mrblightning/docosaurus-scribe/docs/intro.md

 ## Before you begin

 - **Work environment:** Scribe Hub has a web user interface.
 Scribe's evidence collectors run on Linux or Mac.
-- **Permissions:** You will need permission to modify your project's build script to a relevant code snippet connecting your project to Scribe Hub.
+- **Permissions:** You will need permission to modify your project's build script to add a relevant code snippet connecting your project to Scribe Hub.
 - **Your project:** Scribe collects evidence for projects of any type of programming language that build a container image.
 However, in this release, Scribe's integrity validation works only with Node.js projects.

 ## Procedure